 Maybe you think it unfair for being tracked by ISPs.
 Nevertheless, it’s you who allow that to occur.
 Bandwidth throttling is definitely described in your purchase contract while you pay little attention to that as you signed that.

-Sometimes, your ISPs even throttle some applications such as Netflix so as to stop you from using streaming service since they would rather like you to use their specialized plan for streaming alone.
+Sometimes, your ISPs even throttle some applications such as Netflix so as to stop you from using streaming services since they would rather like you to use their specialized plan for streaming alone.
 There are also some situations when a type of data is throttled since it takes up huge bandwidth such as BitTorrent or file downloading.

 Therefore, it can be concluded that Internet throttling is beneficial for ISPs to gain more profit.